Skip to main content

 What happens when we leave?

-Export your map graph as JSON-LD or Parquet via the lifecycle export endpoint.
-Your tenant index and graph are deleted within 30 days; you receive a deletion certificate.
+Export your map graph as JSON or JSON-LD from the export endpoint.
+Your index and graph are deleted within 30 days; we confirm the deletion in writing.
 Backups expire on the same schedule.

 What can we get today as a security review pack?